pr0xh4ck/web-recon/README.md

 ### osint
+ - [virustotal](https://www.virustotal.com/gui/home/search) - Analyze suspicious files and URLs to detect types of malware, automatically share them with the security community
  - [RED_HAWK](https://github.com/Tuhinshubhra/RED_HAWK) - All in one tool for Information Gathering, Vulnerability Scanning and Crawling.
 A must have tool for all penetration testers
  - [siteindices](https://www.siteindices.com/) - siteindices
  - [udork.sh](https://github.com/m3n0sd0n4ld/uDork)